andreimosman/frameworkitto/README.md

 ```
 Please refer to the [Composer](https://getcomposer.org/) website for instructions on how to install it on your platform if you don't have it.

-Alternatively, you may also download Frameworkitto from the [releases page](https://github.com/andreimosman/frameworkitto/releases).
+Alternatively, you may also download Frameworkitto from the [releases page](https://github.com/andreimosman/frameworkitto/releases) and export it to your project's main folder.

 ## Contribute